inrialearninglab/ai4t/docs/3-Partners-resources/3-2-Large-Scale-Experimentation-Phase/3-2-2-Resources-used-for-LSEP-France.fr.md

 title: Presentation of resources used for the LSEP in France
 description: Presentation of resources used for the LSEP in France
 ---
-# Presentation des ressources utilisées pour la phase d'expérimentation à grande échelle du projet AI4T en France
+# Resources utilisées en France

 ## Webinaire # 1 : 25 janvier 2023 à 18h00